 It’s not uncommon for Basset puppies to feel aggressive around their food bowl.
 Hounds are primarily pack animals, so guarding food is part of who they are.

 If your Basset puppy starts exhibiting this food guarding there are things you can do to limit it.

-Try to put the food bowl in a quiet place away from other pets or people so they’re not forced to be defensively guarding it.
+Try to put the food bowl in a quiet place away from other pets or people so they’re not forced to defensively guard it.

-They can just quietly eat without disturbance.
+They can just quietly eat their dinner without disturbance.
 Don’t leave your hand there while they are eating at this point– that’s asking for trouble with a puppy who’s showing food aggression signs.

-What you’re trying to do here is to gradually let him get used to your hand near the bowl.
-Over the course of a few days or so he will associate you being so close with getting more food – not someone trying to steal it away.
+What you’re trying to do here is to gradually let him get used to your hand at the side of the bowl.
+Over the course of a few days or so, he will associate you being so close with getting more food in a positive way – not someone trying to steal it.

 More Basset Hound Articles: